C: My campaign slogan: One tough cookie. This cookie don’t crumble. Claudia: The Biscotti This Country Needs.

 J: If my opponent wants to drink coffee and support terrorism, that’s her choice.
 The stain on our flag and on our teeth is, evidently, a small price to pay for my opponent’s political ambition.

-C: Stains can be removed, but when we hand our flag and our country over to someone who can’t even sew and has questionable brushing practices–this man has admitted to having komodo dragon saliva!–we are crossing over into territory we may never recover from.
+C: Stains can be removed, but when we hand our flag and our country over to someone who can’t even sew and has questionable oral hygiene practices–this man has admitted to having komodo dragon saliva!–we are crossing over into territory we may never recover from.
 My opponent wants to eat all the cookies, ice cream, and burritos, while never gaining weight.
 How is that even possible?!
 Is he trustworthy?!
 Where ARE the nachos?!

 J: Am I trustworthy?
 Just ask the weight scale!
 And I’ll tell you where the nachos are!
 They are in my tummy where they belong!
 Nachos belong in tummies.
 It’s the American way.